Wesley University

+Wesley University, formerly known as Wesley University of Science and Technology (WUSTO), is a private Christian University located in Ondo City, Ondo State, Nigeria.
+It was established in 2007 by the Methodist Church Nigeria and is licensed by the National Universities Commission (NUC) to operate as a degree-awarding institution.

+History

+Wesley University was founded by the Methodist Church Nigeria as part of its commitment to education, research, and nation-building.
+It received its provisional license from the National Universities Commission (NUC) in 2007 and commenced academic activities in May 2008.

+The university was initially conceived as a technology-driven institution to provide education that integrates faith, ethics, entrepreneurship, and academic excellence.

 Student Representative Council

-As of August 2024 till date, the Student Representative Council (SRC) of Wesley University is presided over by Abdullahi Victor Jesujuwon.
+As of August 2024, till date, the Student Representative Council (SRC) of Wesley University is presided over by Abdullahi Victor Jesujuwon.

 Leading with purpose, serving with passion – Victor Jesujuwon Abdullahi, current SRC President of Wesley University Ondo, committed to amplifying student voices and driving positive change on campus.

-Wesley University, Ondo formally known as Wesley University of Science and Technology (WUSTO) is a Christian university in Ondo, Ondo State, Nigeria.
-It was founded by the Methodist Church, Nigeria.
-The University was granted official license by the National Universities Commission (NUC) on 17 May 2007.
-Consequently, the official opening ceremony took place on 14 May 2008, at the University temporary site in Ondo town, while full academic activities commenced in October, 2008, with the admission and resumption of the University’s pioneer students.

 Student Leadership and Campus Innovation (2024–2025)

-In August 2024, Abdullahi Victor Jesujuwon was appointed as the President of the Student Representative Council (SRC) of Wesley University, Ondo.
+In August 2024, Abdullahi Victor Jesujuwon was appointed as the President of the Student Representative Council (SRC) of Wesley University, Ondo State.
 His tenure introduced a new era of innovation, inclusivity, and student-driven impact on campus.

 Abdullahi Victor Jesujuwon, SRC President of Wesley University Ondo, 2024–2025.

 Under his leadership, the university hosted the first-ever Tech Fest, an event designed to promote digital literacy and innovation among students.
 His administration also established the Wesley Tech Club, Debate Club, and the Green Club, all of which fostered technological growth, intellectual engagement, and environmental awareness respectively.

 The SRC executive team during this administration included:

 The Student Representative Council executive team of Wesley University Ondo (2024–2025), led by President Abdullahi Victor Jesujuwon.